 The personal data we collect may be stored and processed in your country or region, or in any other country where we or our affiliates, subsidiaries, or service providers maintain facilities.
 Currently, we primarily use data centers in the U.S. The storage location(s) are chosen to operate efficiently and improve performance.
 We take steps designed to ensure that the data we collect under this statement is processed according to the provisions of this statement and applicable law wherever the data is located.

 Location of Processing European Personal Data.
 We transfer personal data from the European Economic Area and Switzerland to other countries, some of which have not been determined by the European Commission to have an adequate level of data protection.
 When we do so, we use a variety of legal mechanisms, including contracts, to help ensure your rights and protections.
 To learn more about the European Commission's decisions on the adequacy of personal data protections, please visit: https://ec.europa.eu/info/law/law-topic/data-protection/data-transfers-outside-eu/adequacy-protection-personal-data-non-eu-countries_en.

 We take reasonable and appropriate steps to help protect personal data from unauthorized access, use, disclosure, alteration, and destruction.

-We will update this privacy statement when necessary to reflect changes in our products, how we use personal data, or the applicable law.
-When we post changes to the statement, we will change the "Last Updated" date at the top of the statement.
+We may update this privacy statement from time to time when necessary to reflect changes in our products, how we use personal data, or the applicable law.
+When we make changes to the statement, they will become effective when posted, and we will change the "Last Updated" date at the top of the statement.
 If we make material changes to the statement, we will provide notice or obtain consent regarding such changes as may be required by law.